 Note 1.
 We know from scripture that fleshly humans did not (nor could they) literally exist in heaven prior to being a created being here on earth.
 If Jesus had existed in heaven prior to Bethlehem he certainly did not exist as the fleshly human son of David or Mary prior to his parents being created or birthed themselves.
 Jesus did not have a fleshly human father or mother who contributed to his birth up in heaven such that would make him a son of man (only in the thought/mind of God).

 (1 Corinthians 15:50) “Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption“.

 Note 2.
 In this passage, the reference to “who came down from heaven” is arguably a matter of interpretation.
-It is better argued and supported that this is in reference to the fact the Jesus came from God (from heaven), that means we can substitute this phrase and replace it with “from God.”
+It is better argued and supported that this is in reference to the fact that Jesus came from God (from heaven), which means we can substitute this phrase and replace it with “from God.”
 There are many scriptures that will prove this but I will provide just a few.

 (Mat 21:25, Mark 1:11, 8:11, 11:30, Luke 3:22, 21:11, 22:43, John 3:37, etc….)

 (John 3:34-36) “For he whom God hath sent (out into the world) speaketh the words of God: for God giveth not the Spirit by measure unto him (Jesus).
-35 The Father loveth the Son, and hath given all things into his hand.
+35 The Father loveth the Son and hath given all things into his hand.
 36 He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life; but the wrath of God abideth on him.”

 * (There is a clear distinction between God (the one that gave) and God’s Son (the one who received)).